The Cooperative College (3-2) Program

 Master’s Degree Requirements

-Both the MEM and the MF degree require a total of 48 credit hours.
+The MEM and the MF degrees both require a total of 48 credit hours.
 These credits should be completed during four semesters of full-time residency at Duke University.
 The normal course load is 12 hours per semester, but students may enroll for 9 to 15 hours of credit.

 - Course Requirements for the Master of Environmental Management (MEM) degree >